Helpline information

 Side Effects of Xanax Abuse

-Short-term effects of Xanax abuse include:
+Short-term Xanax side effects include:

 • Drowsiness